dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “Your mom told me you were here.
 She said you needed your bookbag.”
 He was wearing it, so he took it off and held it out for me.
 We were still friends.

 “Oh.
 Yeah, I guess I do.”
-I put *The Sequences* in it and slid it over my shoulder.
+I put *The Sequences* in it and slipped it over my shoulder.

 We walked around to the front of the library to get my bike.